captainhcg/leetcode-in-py-and-go/README.md

 * 189: k = k % len(nums)
 * 198: The second room
 * 238: Index
+* 240: know the splendid trick, top-right or left-bottom
 * 241: solved it by myself, but still read it if I have time
 * 260: bit := res & (-res)
 * 309: know the splendid DP trick